 Certain Medicare services are reimbursed at tentative rates, with final settlements determined after audit of the related annual cost reports.
-The cost reports have been audited by Medicare fiscal intermediaries for TCN, TCA, TCNL & TCWR through December 31, 2015, and for all other Hospitals through December 31, 2014.
+The cost reports have been audited by Medicare fiscal intermediaries for TCNL and TCWR through December 31, 2016, for TCN, TCA and TCW through December 31, 2015, and for TCS and TCB through December 31, 2014.